Build-Week-Anytime-Fitness/front-end/README.md

 # ANYWHERE FITNESS APP 📱

-Anywhere Fitness is a React web application that allows fitness classes to be held anywhere - a park, an unfinished basement or a garage - not just your traditional gym.
+Anywhere Fitness is a React web application that allows fitness classes to be held anywhere - a park 🌳, an unfinished basement or a garage 🏠 - not just your traditional gym 💪🏽.

 https://anywhere-fitness-club.vercel.app/